Credit, debit and other cards

 Often used by travellers to carry holiday money, and by anyone without a normal bank account – generally kids, teens and people with poor credit ratings.

-- They’re not accepted everywhere, and you may pay fees for using them or for topping them up.
+- They’re not accepted everywhere, and you might pay fees for using them or for topping them up.

 - They often come with extra perks such as cashback, air miles or rewards

-- If you don’t pay your bill the fees can be much higher than credit card interest – and your card may be cancelled.
+- If you don’t pay your bill the fees can be much higher than credit card interest – and your card might be cancelled.

 Credit builder cards